thanhkeke97/RSTGameTranslation/README.md

 ## ✨ Features

 🔥 **Real-time Translation**
-- Live automatic translations using EasyOCR, PaddleOCR and Windows OCR
+- Live automatic translations using EasyOCR, PaddleOCR, RapidOCR and Windows OCR
 - Powerful overlay chat window for visual novels
 - Full-screen translation capability
 - Can display translated text overlaid on the original text in the selected area (Hotkey Alt+F, only work win 11)